@uroboros1205

 Default web search for OpenClaw.
 Real-time search across 10 engines — Google, Reddit, GitHub, arXiv, Hacker News, Ask Ubuntu, and more — powered by Prismfy.
 No proxy hassle, no CAPTCHA, no blocked requests.
 Just results.

-Free tier available — 3,000 searches/month, no credit card needed.
+Free tier available — no credit card needed.
+Free tier includes Google (with limits).
 Get your key at prismfy.io.

 Setup

-Head to prismfy.io, create an account, and grab your API key from the dashboard.
-There's a free tier — no credit card needed to get started.
+Head to prismfy.io, create a free account, and grab your API key from Dashboard → API Keys.
+No credit card required.

 Option A — Shell profile (permanent)